braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 You can't even touch my variable!
 ~~~~

-There are actually two variables in that little program named var: one inside littlePest, and one outside of it.
-When we called littlePest var, we really just passed the string from one var to the other, so that both were pointing to the same string.
-Then littlePest pointed its own local  var to 0, but that did nothing to the  var outside the method.
+There are actually two variables in that little program named `var`: one inside `littlePest`, and one outside of it.
+When we called `littlePest var`, we really just passed the string from one `var` to the other, so that both were pointing to the same string.
+Then `littlePest` pointed its own local  `var` to 0, but that did nothing to the  `var` outside the method.

 ## Return Values

 You may have noticed that some methods give you something back when you call them.
-For example, gets returns a string (the string you typed in), and the + method in 5+3, (which is really 5.+(3)) returns 8.
+For example, `gets` returns a string (the string you typed in), and the `+` method in `5+3`, (which is really `5.+(3)`) returns `8`.
 The arithmetic methods for numbers return numbers, and the arithmetic methods for strings return strings.

-It's important to understand the difference between methods returning a value to where the method was called, and your program outputting information to your screen, like  puts does.
-Notice that 5+3 returns  8; it does not output  8.
+It's important to understand the difference between methods returning a value to where the method was called, and your program outputting information to your screen, like  `puts` does.
+Notice that `5+3` returns  `8`; it does not output  `8`.

-So what does puts return?
+So what does `puts` return?
 We never cared before, but let's look at it now:

 ~~~~ ruby
 returnVal = puts 'This puts returned:'